 Scan All UDP Ports with Range

-Nmap uses TCP as default protocol for port scan.
-We should explicitly specify the UDP protocol for UDP port scan.
-We will use same port range specification used in TCP.
+Nmap uses TCP as the default protocol for the port scan.
+We should explicitly specify the UDP protocol for the UDP port scan.
+We will use the same port range specification used in TCP.
 We will use

 -sU for UDP protocol specification.